mangeshkokse/K8s/K8-QA.md

 # Q. Kubernetes Multiple Schedulers (custom scheduler).

 In Kubernetes, you can run **multiple schedulers** alongside the default scheduler.
 Each scheduler can have its own logic and policies for assigning pods to nodes.
-This is useful when you want different scheduling behavior for specific workloads.
+This is useful when you want different scheduling behavior for specific workloads. eg. The condition is that I have two pods, and Pod-1 will be up and running before Pod-2 starts.
+- we can tell the pod on which sheduler it can work
+- We can specify which scheduler a pod should use to operate.

 ### Key Steps to Using Multiple Schedulers: